E(n)-equivariant Graph Neural Cellular Automata: Discussion

 \section{Discussion}

-We introduced \models, isotropic automata showing and promising a wide range of applicability. \model local interactions have been proven powerful enough to reach globally consistent target conditions (cf. subsections \ref{subsec:task1} and \ref{subsec:task2}) and capture complex dynamics (cf. \autoref{subsec:task3}).
-To the best of our knowledge, this is the first work proposing isotropic-by-design neural cellular automata.
+We introduced \models, isotropic automata showing and promising a wide range of applicability. \model local interactions have been proven powerful enough to reach globally consistent target conditions and capture complex dynamics.
+To the best of our knowledge, this is the first work proposing isotropic-by-design graph neural cellular automata.

-\paragraph{Limitations} The recurrent training of \models makes training hard as we faced problems like exploding/vanishing gradients that were mitigated using weight decay and gradient clipping.
-Further, the 1-to-1 correspondence between initial nodes and target nodes is a strong and non-natural design choice as it leads to abrupt dynamics especially in the first time steps.
-In future work, we aim to drop this correspondence by adopting Optimal-Transport \citep{peyre2017computational, alvarez2019towards}.
+\paragraph{Scope of the paper} This work does \emph{not} focus on (E)GNNs, nor physical simulation, nor graph autoencoding.
+Instead, our focus is on designing and learning CA rules, as well as showcasing the properties of local, isotropic, open-ended and distributed self-organizing systems.
+To give context, note that in NCA papers \citep{mordvintsev2020growing, palm2022variational}, the focus is not on image generation but image generation \emph{through emergent computation}.
+All our experiments are designed to answer the crucial question underlying CAs: How can we design a CA transition rule that behaves according to some high-level specification (e.g.\ forming a grid)?
+Since in general the answer to this question requires some (impossible) complex engineering, recent literature leveraged neural networks to learn these rules.

+\paragraph{Isn't it just an EGNN layer?} We make no claim of novelty in the design of EGNN itself (except \autoref{eq:vel_update}), but rather in the way that EGNN can be trained and used to implement the open-ended local computation that characterizes CAs.
+However, our model differs from EGNNs in very fundamental aspects like the training procedure, the open-ended inference, and the uncommon single-layered architecture.
+Moreover, by definition, NCAs are CAs in which the transition rule is parametrized by a neural net: In original NCAs \citep{mordvintsev2020growing, palm2022variational} (resp.\ GNCAs \citep{grattarola2021learning}), the neural net is a composition of convolutional layers (resp.\ message-passing layers).
+In our paper, the neural net consists of an EGNN layer.
+The chosen neural net endows the NCA with inductive biases that allow it to model specific transition rules and self-organizing systems.
+The study of these families lies at the core of the NCA literature.